It is very early in the morning.

 © Aron Hsiao / 2016

 This phenomenological reality is impossible to convey to those who have spent many years or even their entire lives in the global cities.
 The experience is too large, all-encompassing, and deep to convey.

 They don’t believe it, and you can’t explain it—even if you are educated and articulate.
 It is not a single, coherent phenomenon that exists in clarity in one facet of life or explicable set of objects, conceptual or physical.
 It is an attribute, a characteristic, a tiny one, embedded in an infinite number of little details of life.
 It is perfectly diffused throughout reality as a sea, not congealed in some specific, named reality as a conceptual unity.

 In short, it can only be experienced, this depth of identity and identity-fabric as the a defining substratum of the entirety and geography of social life.

-This is the right/left, red/blue fault line in America, and around much of the world right now—for folks outside of the global cities, reality has is substratum.
+This is the right/left, red/blue fault line in America, and around much of the world right now—for folks outside of the global cities, reality has this substratum.
 For folks in them, it does not.
 The divide cannot and will not be crossed, the gap cannot and will not be bridged.

 — § —

 Life has a strategic dimension, but it also has a tactical one.

 There are times in life when, in service and pursuit of a larger general strategy, one has to tactically select places and times at which to make a stand—to adopt a patch of geography where engagement will take place, and a battle will be occasioned and fought.